its-x3non/cis-7-notes-/Week 4 - Unit 4 - Counting/Chapter 8 (Part 1) Examples.md

 - **Each set of 6 students appears** in this list **6! = 6 · 5 · 4 · 3 · 2 · 1** times so the number of sets is of six students out of the 178 is
 	- This is an example of **combinations**, which is discussed in more detail in Section 8.5.
 ***
+# Read About the [Inclusion-Exclusion Principle](Chapter%208%20(Part%201)%20Notes.md#Inclusion-Exclusion-Principle) in the Notes Before Going to the Next Examples
 ***
 # Example 8.5
 More Passwords Suppose passwords are restricted to **6 case-sensitive alpha-numeric characters** and **must contain at least 1 digit and at least 1 letter**.
 How many are there?